 Moscow is a vast city, but somehow Tehran seems bigger.
 Estimates put the population at around 18 million people, taking into account unregistered inhabitants.
 Denis had already been there a day when I arrived and we decided to see some of the sights before catching the night bus to Isfahan.

 We were fortunate that it was a clear day, so we could see the mountains overlooking the city.
-One thing that became almost immediately apparent when walking the streets or taking the metro, was the level of curiosity towards two individuals, clearly not locals, taking pictures of seemingly banal things like propaganda posters warning parents of the dangers of social networks.
+One thing that became almost immediately apparent when walking the streets or taking the metro, was the level of curiosity towards two individuals, clearly not locals, taking pictures of seemingly banal things like propaganda posters warning parents of the dangers of social media.
 Perhaps it was partly due to the fact that there were not many other tourists.

 We found Iranians to be extremely friendly and welcoming to foreigners.
 This was expressed not from a desire to sell something, but out of genuine curiosity.
 While walking along the street, someone would stop us and ask where we were from.